CONTACT US FOR A FREE CONSULTATION

 Abbey and her team know how hard this is.
 So not only do we help you get disability benefits that will make your life easier after health problems dragged you down, we’ll offer support and ideas to help you through the process it takes to get there.

-The Clarkson Firm has helped thousands of people in Birmingham, Gadsden, Montgomery, Mobile, throughout North Alabama, the Black Belt, and the Gulf Coast—also in Chattanooga, all of Tennessee, and the Southeast.
+Clarkson Pennington Law has helped thousands of people in Birmingham, Gadsden, Montgomery, Mobile, throughout North Alabama, the Black Belt, and the Gulf Coast—also in Chattanooga, all of Tennessee, and the Southeast.

 CALL US NOW! »